wp-plugins/modal-dialog/readme.txt

 2- The other thing to check is to see if your theme has the wp_head and wp_footer functions in the theme's header.
 If these functions are not present, then the plugin will not work as expected.

 You can send me a link to your web site if these solutions don't help you so that I can see what is happening myself and try to provide a solution.

+= How can I close the Modal Dialog Window Manually? =

+You can create a button or other control that calls the following javascript:

+parent.jQuery.fancybox.close();

+= How can I manually set the cookie if I ask Modal Dialog to let me do it manually?

+Call the following javascript / jQuery function, setting the cookie-name to match the name entered in the Modal Dialog settings, the cookievalue and the duration to any duration that you deem acceptable.

+jQuery.cookie('cookie-name', cookievalue, { expires: 365 });

 == Screenshots ==